 Life wasn’t all hardship for mining families.
 In the winter, hunting with hounds was a popular pastime.
 Guiding shooting parties around the moors in season was always an easy and popular way for miners to earn some extra money.

-Local games included 'Knur and Spell' and 'Quoits' and remain popular village games in the Dales today (see the links below for more information about these games).
+Local games included 'Knur and Spell' and 'Quoits' and remain popular village games in the Dales today (see the links in the View Resources page for more information).